MercuryTechnologies/hs-temporal-cookbook/temporal102/ex1/README.md

 # Temporal 102 exercises, in Haskell

-(Once we've finished the exercises, this needs an introduction.)

 ## Running the exercises

 As with other Temporal cookbook environments, you'll start a nix shell